Crypto-Haruto/theWifiHarvester/README.md

 run it as root with ```sudo .\theWiFiHarvester.ps1 -ShowAllProfiles```

 # 👨‍💻Extra👨‍💻
 Use this tool ethically.
 Don't use it on someones computer without permission.
 Use it in places that allow it.
+I say you should just go into the file, copy and paste the code in your terminal or download the file and run it.
 Thanks for using theWiFiHarvester!

 # 🎮 Support my YouTube channel! 🎮